Our mission is to connect and strengthen our community through exceptional musical experiences.

 - Diversity, Equity, and Inclusion

-Founded in 1932, and led by internationally renowned Music Director Christopher Warren-Green, we are the largest arts employer in the region, supporting 58 full-time musicians from diverse backgrounds.Core programming runs from September through May each season and includes Classical, Pops, and Family series, among other special performances with notable soloists.
+Founded in 1932, and led by internationally renowned Music Director Christopher Warren-Green, the Charlotte Symphony is the largest arts employer in the region.
+We employ 58 professional full-time orchestra musicians, serve two diverse youth orchestras, and offer significant educational programming aimed at improving areas of our community with the greatest need.
+Today, we continue as a 21st-century orchestra, responsive to and engaged in the narrative of our community.
+We employ music as a tool for building community and even as an agent for change.Core programming runs from September through May each season and includes Classical, Pops, Movie and Family series, among other special performances with notable soloists.
 Annual favorite Magic of Christmas delights during the holidays each season, and we also serve as the soundtrack to our community's ballet and opera productions.

 Exceptional musical experiences happen outside the concert hall, too.
-The Charlotte Symphony performs everywhere from community parks and schools to jails, breweries, and senior care centers.
+We perform everywhere from community parks and schools to breweries, senior care centers and places of worship.
 We are deeply committed to the notion that music, accessible to all and experienced in many forms, unifies our community.
-Longstanding Summer Pops at Symphony Park, continually voted Best Concert Series in the city, rounds out each season; and our popular On Tap series at NoDa Brewing Company and CSO On the Go neighborhood series mark an important expansion of our core programming, aimed at bringing an intimate and affordable orchestra experience to our wider community.
+Longstanding Summer Pops at Symphony Park, continually voted Best Concert Series in the city, rounds out each season; and our popular On Tap series at NoDa Brewing Company and CSO On the Go neighborhood series mark an important extension of our core programming, aimed at bringing an intimate and affordable orchestra experience to our wider community.

 More than half of our musicians are educators in the region, teaching not only the young musicians of the youth orchestras, but students in our residency program at Northwest School of the Arts and in Project Harmony.
-Inspired by the renowned El Sistema youth and community development program of Venezuela, Project Harmony, in collaboration with Community School of the Arts, serves Charlotte's Winterfield and Montclaire neighborhoods with a free afterschool orchestra program and aims to serve 500 children by 2020.
+Inspired by the renowned El Sistema youth and community development program of Venezuela, Project Harmony, in collaboration with Arts+, serves Charlotte's Winterfield, Montclaire, Oaklawn, and West Sugar Creek neighborhoods with a free afterschool orchestra program.

 View Financial Information